mateussouzaweb/nicedeck/docs/Network Disks.md

 cmd /c mklink /d "$env:USERPROFILE\Games\ROMs" "Z:\Games\ROMs"
 cmd /c mklink /d "$env:USERPROFILE\Games\BIOS" "Z:\Games\BIOS"
 cmd /c mklink /d "$env:USERPROFILE\Games\State" "Z:\Games\State"
-cmd /c mklink /d "$env:USERPROFILE\Games\Windows" "Z:\Games\Windows"
 ```

 That is it!
 NiceDeck will be able to detect and parse your games from the network-mounted folders.

 ## Setup on MacOS

-MacOS doesn't ship with an automounter as straightforward as systemd or Task Scheduler for this use case, but `launchd` (Apple's service manager) combined with `mount_smbfs` achieves the same result: the share mounts itself in the background after login, once the NAS is actually reachable on the network.
+MacOS doesn't ship with an automounter feature, but `launchd` (Apple's service manager) combined with `mount_smbfs` achieves the same result: the share mounts itself in the background after login, once the NAS is actually reachable on the network.

 Open **Terminal** and run the following script to set up the network folder with SMB: